 - 14:2 You might believe it’s okay to eat anything.1 But someone who doesn’t have a mature faith might eat only vegetables.

 - 14:3 Those of you who feel free to eat whatever you want shouldn’t look down on those who refuse to eat certain food.
 The same goes for those of you who choose not to eat certain food.
 Don’t start passing judgment on those folks who do eat it, because I can assure you that God approves of those people.

 - 14:4 You don’t dictate the hiring and firing of someone else’s worker do you?
 The boss is the one who decides if the worker stays or goes.
 I want you to know that these workers are going to stay because their Boss is going to make sure of it.

 - 14:5 Someone might figure that one day is more important than another, while another person thinks all days are pretty much the same.2 They’re both convinced they’re right.

-- 14:6 The person who treats one day as especially sacred does it to honor our leader.
-And the person who eats whatever is on the table honors our leader by thanking God for the food.
-On the other hand, the person who refuses to eat certain food also honors our leader by thanking God for the food they do choose to eat.
+- 14:6 The person who treats one day as especially sacred does it to honor our Lord.
+And the person who eats whatever is on the table honors our Lord by thanking God for the food.
+On the other hand, the person who refuses to eat certain food also honors our Lord by thanking God for the food they do choose to eat.

 - 14:7 We don’t own our life or our death.